Made in USA logo

 Author: Concept & Message

-President, Made in USA Brand and Principal
+President, Made in USA Brand

 Marcie Gabor has developed a passion for branding during her 25 years of experience as an award-winning art director and branding professional.
 On the job and off the job she is always studying brands and watching for insightful ways companies could enhance their brand experience for their customers.
 The concept for the Made in USA Brand certification mark came from her observation of the lack of consistency of how Made in USA products and goods are identified.